NA-MIC/ProjectWeek/PW38_2023_GranCanaria/Projects/MONAILabel2bundle/README.md

 ![01_31_23_wip_totalseg_bundle](https://user-images.githubusercontent.com/59979551/215772413-12950eb1-e3ea-4aec-ab16-a828eb2d0c46.JPG)
 5. Steve suggested we might need to do something like this: https://github.com/LymphNodeQuantification/Monailabel-LNQ/blob/main/apps/radiology-retrain-2022-12/lib/infers/segmentation.py.
 We need to save out the nifti file at each stage of the transforms to see where the orientation changes.
 Check Invertd transform, Orientationd transforms etc.
 6. This post from yesterday on creating a bundle for SegResNet trained on TotalSegmentator data: https://github.com/Project-MONAI/MONAILabel/issues/1269
+7. I'm able to get the inference to work for the above! (image below).
+We had to remove the Orientationd transform.
+We will test on more data and start looking into vertebrae segmentation pipeline.

 # Illustrations